haowang-astro/jetsimpy/README.md

 * Apparent superluminal motion
 * Sky map and Gaussian equivalent image size

-Additionally, you can add your own emissivity model by defining a lambda function in a [c++ source file](jetsimpy/src/Afterglow/models.cpp).
+Additionally, you can add your own radiation model by defining a lambda function in a [c++ source file](jetsimpy/src/Afterglow/models.cpp).
 This might be helpful if you have a more complicated model such as Synchrotron self-absorption or other cool stuffs.
 After adding your own model, just install the package as usual and refer to this model with its model name from Python side.

 ### These features are not supported yet:
 * Reverse shock